 Note that Figure 23 illustrates that ATP synthase generates ATP by reversal of the ATP hydrolysis reaction.
-In fact, ATP synthase is actually a vacuolar ATPase.
+In fact, ATP synthase is actually an ATPase.
 In the absence of the large proton gradient across the inner mitochondrial membrane, this enzyme would hydrolyze ATP and move protons out of the matrix, into the intermembrane space.
 The much higher proton concentration in the intermembrane space than in the matrix created by electron transport forces protons backwards through ATP synthase, which then runs the hydrolysis reaction in reverse, synthesizing ATP and consuming protons.
 When the inner membrane proton gradient collapses, such as during times of uncoupling of oxidative phosphorylation, ATP synthase returns to becoming an ATPase and actually further depletes ATP stores and adds to production of metabolic acidosis via ATP hydrolysis.

 But proton movement into and out of the matrix is much more complicated.
 Below is a very oversimplified illustration of a fraction of the various mechanisms by which protons move across the mitochondrial inner membrane.
 Apart from complexes I, III and IV and ATP synthase, there are various ion transporters that involve protons – the sodium-proton exchanger is shown as a representative of all of them.
 The phosphate transporter (blue) moves both phosphate and a proton into the matrix.
 There is a proton leak across the inner membrane that accounts for a significant portion of our baseline oxygen consumption.
 Not shown are uncoupling proteins and transporters for various organic compounds, including some intermediates of the Krebs cycle.
 And much more.
 With all of this going on, how can we determine whether oxidative phosphorylation consumes or generates net protons?